timescale/docs/ai/python-interface.md

 order-of-magnitude faster, but the results are approximate (because there are no known indexing techniques that are exact).

-Nevertheless, there are excellent approximate algorithms.
-There are 3 different indexing algorithms available on the Timescale platform:
+Luckily, Timescale provides 3 excellent approximate indexing algorithms, Timescale Vector index, pgvector HNSW, and pgvector ivfflat.
-Timescale Vector index, pgvector HNSW, and pgvector ivfflat.

 Below are the trade-offs between these algorithms:

 | Algorithm        | Build speed | Query speed | Need to rebuild after updates |
 |------------------|-------------|-------------|-------------------------------|